 Telecommuters are a relatively large percentage of the workforce: 7.64% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Tuscaloosa are very well educated compared to the average community in the nation: 38.12% of adults in Tuscaloosa have a bachelor's degree or even advanced degree.
+The education level of Tuscaloosa citizens is very high relative to the national average among all cities (21.84%): 38.12% of adults in Tuscaloosa have a bachelor's degree or even advanced degree.

 The per capita income in Tuscaloosa in 2022 was $31,324, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $125,296 for a family of four.
 However, Tuscaloosa contains both very wealthy and poor people as well.